 May 10, 2018 – At this month’s Los Angeles County Commission on HIV meeting, Laura Bogart, PhD of RAND Corporation, Matt G. Mutchler, PhD, of California State University Dominguez Hills and APLA Health, and Sean J. Lawrence and Damone Thomas of APLA Health presented on the community-engaged process of developing and testing Project Rise, a client-centered and culturally congruent treatment adherence counseling program for Black/African-Americans living with HIV.
 Their findings indicated that Rise had stronger effects on medication adherence than did prior HIV adherence intervention studies.
 In addition, the presenters described Rise 2.0, a new randomized controlled trial that is examining long-term effects of Rise on adherence and viral suppression.

-The full presentation video will be available soon, so please make sure to check back or follow us on Facebook or Twitter for updates.
-In the meantime, we’ve uploaded photos from the commission in our photo gallery and you can download the presentation slides below.
+The full presentation video is available and we’ve uploaded photos from the commission in our photo gallery and you can download the presentation slides below.

 CHIPTS hosts a monthly HIV Research and Community Colloquia Series in collaboration with the Los Angeles County Commission on HIV to highlight current issues and conversations surrounding HIV.
 Click here for past lectures and check out the events page for more information on future Colloquia presentations!